fieldtrip/website/development/project/fwdarch.md

 --the skull
 --the scalp
 OR
-8-10b - Generate a set of hexahedrons using vgrid
+8-10b - Generate a set of hexahedra using vgrid
 11 - Assign the conductivity tensor to each -hedron element (from literature and DTI data) 12 - Check the consistency of tetrahedral/hexahedral normals (vertices order has to be consistent)